rbeat/simplymath/README.md

-# SimplyMath - Basic math learners for Elementary School
+# SimplyMath - Basic math teacher for Elementary School

 This was initially a little program (sirca 2015) meant for my sister.